Graph-ICS/Graph-ICS/readme.md

 ### 3. Implement filter class

+The structure of filter classes are quite similar.
+So you can orient on predefined filters.

-- Go to the header file of your new class
+- Open the header header file of your new filter:

-- The filter classes are very similar only the filter parameters might change, so you can define your class using the definition of an existing filter class

-- For our example the median filter needs two parameters: m_radiusX and m_radiusY, so we create these two variables on our class ItkMedianFilter, add its get, set methods and Q_PROPERTIES.

 <center>
 	<img src="doc/Readme_DeveloperGuide/5.PNG" />
 </center>

- *Figure 2 : ItkMedianFilter Class, implementation example*

-Consider the *Figure 2 : ItkMedianFilter Class, implementation example*. by implementing your filter class, pay attention to the following steps:
+- Pay attention to the following steps:

-1. The class should include the node.h header.
+	1. Include "node.h".
-2. The class should inherit from the Node class as public.
+	2. Inherit from the Node class.
-3. The class should include the Q_OBJECT macro.
-4. In case the filter you want to implement needs some input values, so you need to create this input values as member variable.
+	3. Use Q_OBJECT macro with the class.
+	4. Declare member variables per input parameter of the filter.
-5. Implement for each parameter variable the get and set methods.
+	5. Declare a pair of get and set method per input parameter.
-6. Add a Notify Signal for each member variable you will use as parameter.
+	6. Add a Signal per input parameter.
-7. Add the Q_PROPERTIES for each member variable on the class, using its get, set methods and signals.
-This will be needed to exchange data between the model and the view on the QML site.
-8. Implement the retrieveResult() function.
+	7. Add a Q_PROPERTY per input parameter referring member variable, get method, set method and signal.
+This is needed for the interaction between QML view and C++ model.
+	8. retrieveResult() is a pure virtual function of the base class.
+So it must be implemented and it shall contain the actual filter functionality.

 ### 4. Defining the filter class in the source file